mr-anderson86/JDA_Example/README.md

 Meaning:
-1. The pipeline builds an image out of the Dockerfile.
+1. The pipeline builds an image out of the Dockerfile (this is going on the remote label/node/agent).
-2. It runs a container using the image above.
+2. It runs a container using the image above (this is going on the remote label/node/agent).
 3. The rest of the pipeline runs inside this Docker container.
 4. Once the job is done, it deletes the Docker container.